yazin-yousif/College-GPA-Calculator/README.md

 Simply download the script and invoke the Python interpreter in your terminal or command prompt manually as follows:
 **`python gpacalc.py`**

-Once that's done, GPACalc will prompt you for input.
+Upon success, GPACalc will prompt you for input.

 ##How to Use:
 After being prompted for input, please start by adding a term.
 To add a term, input **add \<term name\>**.
 Upon success, you'll get taken to that term instance where you can add courses and calculate the GPA for that term.
 To exit a term, input **[b]back**.
 To go back to a term, input **go \<term name\>**.
 Below is a the full list of commands that GPACalc supports: